ScopeLift/cozy-triggers-deprecated/README.md

 # Cozy Triggers

+**⚠️ NOTE: This repository is deprecated and has been replaced with https://github.com/ScopeLift/cozy-triggers**

 ## Triggers contained in this repository

 - `CompoundExchangeRate`: Triggers if a Compound market's `exchangeRateStored` drops between consecutive blocks